 - You don’t need any aftermarket cooling accessories for locked CPUs.

-- Cost lower than the unlocked version.
+- The cost is lower than the unlocked version.

 - Safer to use.